Overview

 Forest Fire Management Victoria (FFMVic) has led the recovery effort in the Dandenong Ranges.
 Partners include Parks Victoria, Melbourne Water and Yarra Ranges Shire.

-Where appropriate, fallen trees are left for wildlife habitat.
+Where appropriate, fallen trees were left for wildlife habitat.

 All roads, tracks and fuel breaks have been reopened.